-Paula has recently completed her doctoral thesis, entitled “Confronting myself: An auto/biographical exploration of the impact of class and education on the formation of self and identity.
+Paula completed her doctoral thesis, entitled “Confronting myself: An auto/biographical exploration of the impact of class and education on the formation of self and identity' in 2018.
 The thesis is an exploration of the inter-relationship between class transition and education in a bid to understand the impact of both in the formation of the self and identity.
-Paula used an auto/biographical approach to illustrate how education has enabled her to cross class boundaries from growing up in socio-economic disadvantage to become a Senior Lecturer in a university.
-Drawing on critical theory and feminist approaches, Paula argues that auto/biography provides a legitimate means of illuminating the minutia of self/other encounters to challenge the discourses about the 'other'.
-Paula encourages her MA students to use autoethnographic approaches in their own research to critically examine their practice at a macro, meso and micro level.
+Paula used an auto/biographical approach to illustrate how education has enabled her to cross class boundaries from growing up in socio-economic disadvantage to becoming a Senior Lecturer in a university.
+In her thesis, drawing on critical theory and feminist approaches, Paula argues that auto/biography provides a legitimate means of illuminating the minutia of self/other encounters to challenge the discourses about the 'other'.

 Teaching and subject expertise

-2015 - The nature of critical professional reflection on school-based programmes
+- May 2015 Birmingham.
+TEAN 6th Annual conference: Knowing about Teaching: ' The nature of critical professional reflection on school-based programmes'

-- Alison Eakins and Paula Stone (2012) ‘It’s all about me….?
-Complex Understandings of the positioning of the researcher within the research process'
+- 25th April 2012 Canterbury.
+At the Crossroads Conference : ‘It’s all about me....?’
+Complex understandings of the positioning of the researcher within the research process'

 Publications and research outputs

-Stone, P , Fisher, L. and Marshall, E. (2012) The Benefits of engaging in research informed practice.
-Mathematics Teaching Issue 227 March Association of Teachers of Mathematics.
+- Stone, P , Fisher, L. and Marshall, E. (2012) The Benefits of engaging in research informed practice.
+Mathematics Teaching Issue 227 (March)